Kotlin/KEEP/proposals/override-extension-methods.md

 This should **not** be limited to methods with no parameters.
 It should just behave like overriding normal member methods (parameters are statically dispatched).
 The same holds for overloading methods in a type (but this works already as expected in extension functions).

 The scope of such an extension method (**both** overriding or not) is the same as before.
-So, if we have a third compilation unit *M3* (or another package `m3`) the extension methods do not interfere with our local ones:
+So, if we have a third compilation unit *M3* (with another package `m3`) the extension methods do not interfere with our local ones:

 ```kotlin
 // module M3